Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 For contexts where the deterministic nature of PRNGs is a problem to be avoided (e.g., gaming and computer security), a better approach is that of True Random Number Generators.

-Rather than using a mathematical model to deterministically generate numbers that look random and have the right statistical properties, a TRNG extracts randomness (entropy) from a physical source of some type and then uses it to generate random numbers.
+Instead of using a mathematical model to deterministically generate numbers that look random and have the right statistical properties, a TRNG extracts randomness (entropy) from a physical source of some type and then uses it to generate random numbers.
 The physical source is also referred to as an entropy source and can be selected among a wide variety of physical phenomenon naturally available, or made available, to the computing system using the TRNG.
 For example, one can attempt to use the time between user key strokes or mouse movements as an entropy source.
 As pointed out earlier, this technique is crude in practice and resulting value sequences generally fail to meet desired statistical properties with rigor.
-The problem of what to use as an entropy source in a TRNG, is a key challenge facing TRNG designers.
+What to use as an entropy source in a TRNG is a key challenge facing TRNG designers.

 Beyond statistical rigor, it is also desirable for TRNGs to be fast and scalable (i.e., capable of generating a large number of random numbers within a small time interval).
 This poses a serious problem for many TRNGs because sampling an entropy source external to the computing system typically requires device I/O and long delay times relative to the processing speeds of today's computer systems.
 In general, sampling an entropy source in TRNGs is slow compared to the computation required by a PRNG to simply calculate its next random value.
 For this reason, PRNGs characteristically provide far better performance than TRNGs and are more scalable.